 14. Get a “sushi nail” manicure at Nail Quick

 Here’s something special for the ladies.
 You can also have your nails done at Nail Quick while waiting for your boarding time.
 This salon is an expert at nail care and if you want to make things more fun, go a step above a regular manicure job by opting for the nail art packages instead.
 You can design your nails like sushi or rock a studded look.
 Whatever you end up choosing, it will surely be a stunning piece of artwork you’re wearing.

 15. Experience the future of bathroom at Gallery TOTO

 It is pretty common knowledge that Japanese toilets are amazing – so much that a gallery dedicated to showcasing the future of Japanese bathrooms is something that doesn’t seem too far-fetched.
 Gallery TOTO, located at the Narita Sky Lounge Wa, is a live exhibit of state-of-the-art bathrooms as imagined by TOTO, Japan’s largest toilet manufacturer.
 It is also available for use by the public.

-All price information in this article is as of June 2017.
+All price information in this article is as of the updated date.

 Thumbnail image is from Flickr.